How far can one travel?

 Heart to go farther?

-Do you know a friend who may find this rare info handy?
+Do you know a friend who may find this rare info on Taiwan travel handy?
 Feel free to share this inspiring set of stories.
 You can empower your friend.
 It is easy.
 Here’s how..

-See this little icon at the end of every story?
+See the row of icons at end of every story?

-• Or simply email this series page to share.
-Copy and paste to email this URL:
+Or simply email this series page to share.
+Copy and paste to email this link:

 Thank you for helping a friend travel farther. :-)